 Since 2013, marketers and advertisers have used Facebook’s Partner Categories, a partnership with the major third-party data providers, to unlock highly-targeted, behavior-based segmentation.
 All that a marketer has to do is activate the partner categories from their preferred data provider and target away in Facebook’s ad platform.
 Finding specific Facebook audiences of binge soda drinkers who recently financed a home and are heavy visa credit card spenders who primarily shop online—and who look like recent customers in other ways—takes minimal effort.

 Marketers seeking new customers spend a lot of money via Partner Categories on what is, given its value comes from third-party data, still a bit of a guessing game.
 Even though this product offers some reliable segmentation tied to real behaviors, it is still just a hope that these individuals will purchase their products or read their content.

 But since this Facebook product came on the scene brand marketers have been able to do a good enough job with acquisition using this third-party data, all thanks to the Partner Categories “easy button.”

 And now that easy button is going away.

 The thing is, access to third-party data isn’t the problem.
 If marketers genuinely need third-party data, they can still purchase it from Acxiom, Epsilon and the like and take a more manual approach to leveraging that data (though they will likely have to verify to Facebook that all of the data has been gathered with expressed consent).

 Brands who’ve already made the shift to a first-party data strategy remove quite a bit of friction with their marketing efforts too, and their advertising and targeting efforts experience much higher returns.
-Some of our customers have gained 40% greater efficiency with their Facebook advertising efforts and earned 60% higher return on ad spend when leveraging their first-party data.
+Some of our customers have gained 40 percent greater efficiency with their Facebook advertising efforts and earned 60 percent higher return on ad spend when leveraging their first-party data.